Runtime

 Memory, Streaming, Telemetry

-• Hook bus publishes structured hook events for the full agent lifecycle: run start/completion, phase changes, tool scheduling/results/updates, planner notes and thinking blocks, awaits, retry hints, and agent-as-tool links.
+• Hook bus publishes structured hook events for the full agent lifecycle: run start/completion, phase changes, prompt_rendered, tool scheduling/results/updates, planner notes and thinking blocks, awaits, retry hints, and agent-as-tool links.

 • Memory stores (memory.Store) subscribe and append durable memory events (user/assistant messages, tool calls, tool results, planner notes, thinking) per (agentID, RunID).